saulvaldelvira/GDS/README.md

 - `make install`: installs the library on the computer.<br>
           The default installation path is /usr/local, but it can be overriden by defining INSTALL_PATH (e.g. `make install INSTALL_PATH=/lib`) <br>
-- `make uninstall`: removes the library from the computer.<br>
-          Remember to set INSTALL_PATH to the same value as in installation.
+- `make uninstall`: removes the library from the computer.
+Remember to set INSTALL_PATH to the same value as in installation. <br>
-          If you don't remember it, run `find / -name 'libGDS.so'`. <br>
+- `make doxygen`: Builds the doxygen documentation.
+The output folder <br>
 - `make clean`: Removes the binaries. <br>

 To use the library, just include the header(s) and remember to compile with the **-lGDS** or **-lGDS-static** flags. <br>